 Organizationally, with both a Service Delivery Manager and Global Process Manager for each major process area, prior to the change project the Service Delivery Manager was primarily responsible for performance management, while the Global Process Manager provided expertise and support as needed in that area.
 As part of the development of a new approach to Shared Services performance measurement, this company made a shift from a monthly operational scorecard that focused on internal measures to a quarterly benchmarking scorecard that focuses on how they compare externally and how they are trending in what they call “The Measures (Pillars) of Performance”, which are: Cost Effectiveness, Process Efficiency, Staff Productivity, and Cycle Time.
 The shift was also made to have the scorecard be driven by the Global Process Owner rather than the Service Delivery Manager.

-Another important concept shared by the feature company was what they consider to be the successful keys to the identification of the proper performance measures, which are as follows:
+Another important concept shared by the featured company was what they consider to be the successful keys to the identification of the proper performance measures, which are as follows:

 - Understand what benchmarks are available externally and match your process

-- Select the right measure(s) for each pillar that move the dial.
+- Select the right measure(s) for each pillar that moves the dial.
 Getting your volume measures(s) right is key.

 - Have confidence that you can reasonably source the data internally

-Other areas shared by the feature company that are available to Peeriosity members on the member website include the project timeline, the benchmark sources utilized, and their data gathering approach.
+Other areas shared by the featured company that is available to Peeriosity members on the member website include the project timeline, the benchmark sources utilized, and their data gathering approach.
 They closed their presentation with the following list of lessons learned in carrying out the initiative: